mlflow/mlflow/docs/source/tracking.rst

 MLflow provides a more detailed Tracking Service API for managing experiments and runs directly, which is available through client SDK in the :py:mod:`mlflow.tracking` module.
-This makes it possible to query data about past runs, log additional information about them, create experiments and more.
+This makes it possible to query data about past runs, log additional information about them, create experiments, add tags to a run, and more.

 Example usage: